Texas Tech Red Raiders women's soccer

 The Texas Tech Red Raiders are the intercollegiate women's soccer team representing Texas Tech University.
-The Red Raiders compete in Division I of the National Collegiate Athletics Association (NCAA) as a charter member of the Big 12 Conference.
+The Red Raiders compete in Division I of the National Collegiate Athletic Association (NCAA) as a charter member of the Big 12 Conference.
 The first team was fielded in 1994, and they play their home games at the John Walker Soccer Complex on the university's campus in Lubbock, Texas.
 Since 2007, the Red Raiders have been led by head coach Tom Stone.

-The Red Raiders have participated in seven of the eight NCAA Division I Women's Soccer Championships held between 2012 and 2019.
+The Red Raiders have played in the NCAA Division I Women's Soccer Championship nine times since their first appearance in 2012.

+Their outstanding performance in 2023 earned them the 9th spot in the final United Soccer Coaches Association poll.
+This top-10 finish is the best a Texas Tech team has ever secured in the program's history.